Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: New algorithm

 Chazelle et al.~\cite{Chazelle1994} noted that

-Indeed, each single segment $s$ of $L\cup R$ appears in $O(\log n)$ standard lists, namely in at most two nodes at each level.
-Moreover, the nodes that contain $s$ in their standard lists have $O(\log n)$ ancestors in total, namely the search nodes on the search path to the extreme atomic intervals contained in projection of $s$.
-It follows that $s$ appears in $O(\log n)$ hereditary lists.
+To obtain this bound, one first argues that each single segment $s$ of $L\cup R$ appears in $O(\log n)$ standard lists, namely in at most two nodes at each level.
+Moreover, the nodes that contain the segment $s$ in their standard lists have $O(\log n)$ ancestors in total, namely a subset of the nodes on the search path in $\mathcal{T}$ to the extreme atomic intervals contained in the projection of $s$.
+It follows that each segment $s\in L\cup R$ appears in $O(\log n)$ hereditary lists.

 For each node $v$ of $\mathcal{T}$ we define the intersections